ResetXPDR/MSFS_AutoFPS/README.md

   - Update Management
     - **Silent Updates** (default) installs updates automatically without prompts or release notes.
       - The installer window will still appear briefly during the update process, but no user interaction is required.
-      - A one‑time migration prompt is provided for existing Auto Updates users to switch to Silent Updates.
+      - A one‑time migration prompt is provided for existing Prompted Updates users to switch to Silent Updates.
-      - Older versions of the app that don’t recognise Silent Updates will continue to treat this setting as Auto Updates, ensuring full backward compatibility.
+      - Older versions of the app that don’t recognise Silent Updates will continue to treat this setting as Prompted Updates, ensuring full backward compatibility.
-    - **Auto Updates** will auto-install updates.
+    - **Prompted Updates** automatically install updates but seeks user confirmation for updates and displays release notes.
       - Mandatory updates will auto install regardless of user settings.
       - Optional updates will seek user confirmation and switch to **Show Updates** if declined.
       - Installer runs automatically, showing Release Notes in Notepad and auto-starting the new version.